-Modeling contaminant source zone using T-UVIF data and model of geological structure as secondary information
+Modeling contaminant source zone using TUVIF data and model of geological structure as secondary information

-The model of geological structure can be successfully used as secondary information to improve the model of the contamination source zone.
+The model of geological structure can be successfully used as secondary information to improve the model of source zone.
 There are a number of reasons for this:

-- 1. There is an evident correlation between presence of free phase product (NAPL) and grain size of aggregates: The larger the grain sizes and pore spaces, the more likely presence of free phase product; - 2.
-More information is often available about geological structure from site investigations.
-Moreover, obtaining information about geology of the site is often much cheaper, easier and more reliable as compared to gathering information about contaminant distribution; - 3.
-Unlike contaminant distribution, geological structure often shows higher ranges of correlation and larger distances of continuity.
-This can be observed in Figures 5 and 9.
-In fact, direction of continuity and inclination of strata play important roles in prediction of NAPL distribution in the subsurface.
+1. There is an evident correlation between presence of free phase product (NAPL) and grain size of aggregates: The larger grain sizes and pore spaces, the more likely presence of free phase product;

+- 2. More information is often available about geological structure.
+Moreover, obtaining information about geology of the site is often much cheaper, easier and more reliable as compared to gathering information about contaminant distribution; - Unlike contaminant distribution, geological structure often shows higher ranges of correlation and larger distances of continuity.
+This can be observed in figures 5 and 9.
+In fact, direction of continuity and inclination of strata play important roles in prediction of NAPL distribution in subsurface.